isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 				<li style="margin-top:10px; margin-bottom:0px; font-size:18px; "> Acceptable proof of vaccination (same proof as at <a href="#proof">Stage 1A</a>).</li>
 </ol>

 Singapore Citizens and Permanent Residents need only present (ii) and (v) above.
+Long-Term Pass holders need only present (i), (ii) and (v) above.
 Travellers who do not fulfil the above may be denied boarding.

 ### Stage 3: Arrival in Singapore